apramm/EnglishPremierLeague-BettingOddsModel/README.md

-# Exploring the Effectiveness of Betting Odds and Half Time Results for Predicting Football Match Outcomes
+# Exploring the Accuracy of Betting Odds and Half Time Results for Predicting English Premier League's Match Outcome

 # BACKGROUND
 Data analysis has fully proliferated sports now.
 Not only is data extensively used by people who want to bet on the sport and make a buck out of it.
 Clubs have started hiring data analysts and scouts who leverage match player performance data, video footage, expected goals and assists, and data signals to understand and optimise their performance deeply.